silicium14/peertube_index/README.md

 - SEO metadata
 - Bigger title
 - Display the number of results, and a message if there is no result / Explain ordering of results
-- Monitoring
-    - Node Exporter on the host + documentation in infrastructure/SETUP.md
+- Monitoring: Node Exporter on the host + documentation in infrastructure/SETUP.md, Dashboard -
-    - Dashboard
 - Error reporting
 - Home page link on every page
 - Search bar icon also a button?